 Employee-Side: Adding IP Disclosures

-After the employee continues, depending on the settings of the company, the candidate will either (a) be directed to sign the newly revised Employee Confidentiality Agreement (that now includes the disclosures), and the Offer Letter ,or (b) the candidate will wait for the company to approve these disclosures before they can continue and sign the documents.
+After the employee continues, depending on the company's settings, the candidate will either (a) be directed to sign the newly revised Employee Confidentiality Agreement (that now includes the disclosures), and the Offer Letter, or (b) the candidate will wait for the company to approve these disclosures before they can continue and sign the documents.